Adnan-Memos/Kofi-Kinara/README.md

 ## Contributing

 We welcome contributions from the community!
-Check out our [Contributing Guidelines](CONTRIBUTING.md) to get started.

-### Contribution Guidelines

-- Follow coding best practices.
-- Submit pull requests with clear commit messages.
-- Report bugs and suggest features via GitHub Issues.
+We're excited to see what you bring to the table.
+To get started, please read our [Contributing Guidelines](CONTRIBUTING.md).

 ## Code of Conduct